Game-Changing Car Wash Employs Autistic Staff, Sparks Remarkable Improvement!

 Tom D'Eri explained to ABC News that they aimed to create a prominent example for other companies to follow, by showcasing autistic employees to educate the community.

-The D'Eris found out that many individuals with autism face unemployment not due to their lack of skills, but because society sees them as people to pity rather than as valuable individuals with unique abilities.
+The D'Eris found out that many individuals with autism unemployment not due to their lack of skills, but because society sees them as people to pity rather than as valuable individuals with unique abilities.

 Rising Tide Car Wash / ABC News